wardmundy/php-api-tesla/README.md

 1. Install all files in a secure directory on your LAMP server: git clone https://github.com/wardmundy/php-api-tesla.git

 2. Run scripts from command line only!
+Switch to php-api-tesla directory before proceeding.

 3. Manually edit config.php and insert your credentials and desired settings.

-4. After switching to php-api-tesla directory, run these two scripts in the following order:
+4. Before doing anything else, run these two scripts in the following order:

 ./token.php
 ./vehicle.php